 Do snakes like human contact?

+Can pet snakes be friendly, do they like human contact?
 This is a question even I had myself so I did a load of research so that I could give you the best possible answer.

 Do snakes like contact with humans?
 No snakes do not like human contact.
 This is especially so in the wild and you should not try to make contact with a wild snake.
 Snakes in captivity are slightly different but will still try to avoid human contact.